AbhishekMankame/system-design-learning/system_design_primer.md

 Common system design problems have been solved.
 Engineers developed reusable tools called components.
 These fit into most systems.<br>
 System design interviews test your ability to assemble components correctly.
 Learn how each technology works and when to use it.
 That's the game.<br>
 Each component section follows this structure: first, the problem it solves and when to use it.
 Second, how it works technically.
 Third, common implementations with trade-offs.

+### Microservices
+#### The Problem
+Services contain application code and business logic.
+You can structure applications as monoliths or microservices.
+Large-scale systems benefit from microservices.<br>
+Monolithic architecture puts all functionality in one codebase running as single process.
+This works for small applications but breaks at scale.
+Any change requires redeploying everything.
+A bug in one component crashes the whole system.
+The codebase grows harder to understand.
+Different components can't scale independently. <br>